CSCI-1101-TTh12-F22/ps7/README.md

 ---

 ## How does this work?
 [Click here to read a description](pixel.md).
 Then look at the code in `ps7.py` for the two functions I have written for you.
 You will also see that there are four functions that haven't been written yet.
-Your job is to write the first them!
+Your job is to write them!
 After you look at the code of `ps7.py`, come back to this page to find out your assignment.

 ---